ColeOS-Linux/source-gen2/README.md

 <h1>Welcome to coleOS!</h1>
 <p>This is the public source code for coleOS Gen 2 (2023-)</p>
+<p> this also includes gnome addition, along with a script that builds both</p>

 <p>&nbsp;</p>
 <p>I'm releasing this because i no longer have the time &amp; effort into making these ISO's.</p>
 <p>Based on <a href="https://sourceforge.net/projects/ezarch/" target="_blank">eznix's ezarcher project.</a></p>